phalcon-orphanage/docs/en/db-models-transactions.md

 }
 ```

-> While a transaction is active, the transaction manager will always return the same transaction across the application.
+> **NOTE**: While a transaction is active, the transaction manager will always return the same transaction across the application.
 {: .alert .alert-info }